PatRyg99/torch-cluster-topology/README.md

 ### Centerline Grouping

 A point clustering algorithm that groups surface points based on the underlying centerline.
-The surface points are provided as the mapping ids to the centerline, and centerline is provided as the thresholded all pair graph distance matrix (`1` are considered to be neighbours for the grouping and `O` not).
+The surface points are provided as the relative mapping ids to the centerline, and centerline is provided as the thresholded all pair graph distance matrix (`1` are considered to be neighbours for the grouping and `O` not).

 ```python